-block3, only an external climate forcing was used meaning these so-called historicals are free runs in terms of daily weather evolution.
-Therefore, it is not expected that the multi-decadal variability is in phase to the observed circulation after a certain time, which can be a reason for slightly higher differences of data block 3 compared to the observations at the longest time scale.
+In contrast to the grid-point-based IPCs, Fig. 3 shows the mean standard deviation of a gamma distribution (cf. Sect.
+3.1 and Appendix A) for the time series of spatial mean precipitation amounts aggregated over different time intervals.
+For both areas, there is an expectable continuous decrease of internal variability towards longer periods for all data sets/data blocks.
+For ME\, LAERTES-EU is in good agreement with both observations at least up to a yearly perspective.
+For longer time periods, data block 1 shows a slightly different behavior compared to the other data blocks and observations.
+Nevertheless, data blocks 2-4 and the ensemble mean continue to match with the observations up to the 10-year running mean.
+Note that it is not possible to estimate the 30-year running mean for the decadal simulations of data blocks 2 and 4 given the data availability.
+For data block 3, only an external climate forcing was used, meaning these so-called historicals are free runs in terms of daily weather evolution.
+Therefore, it is not expected that the multi-decadal variability is in phase to the observed circulation after a certain time, which can be a reason for slightly higher differences of data block 3 compared to the observations at the longest timescale.
 Furthermore, note that the results of Fig. 3 do not indicate a perfect match of LAERTES-EU in terms of absolute values, but rather that the internal variability (spread) of spatial mean precipitation totals is well captured.
-For the mountainous AL region, the internal variability is higher and all data blocks have a higher standard deviation at all time intervals.
+For the mountainous AL\ region, the internal variability is higher and all data blocks have a higher standard deviation at all time intervals.
 This means that the spread of simulated precipitation amounts is increased compared to that of the observation.
 A possible reason for this difference can emerge from sparse measurements in that region considered for both E-OBS and HYRAS, especially for long-term observations.
 The more or less constant difference between LAERTES-EU and the observations can be an indicator of a possibly systematic bias in this region.

-The Q-Q plots of daily spatial mean precipitation fields for both investigation areas are shown in Fig. S2 in the supplemental material.
+The Q-Q plots of daily spatial mean precipitation fields for both investigation areas are shown in Fig. S2.
 Generally speaking, the distribution of the RCM is similar to those of the observations, at least to E-OBS, with little deviations from the optimum (diagonal line) for most of the spectrum and differences at around 10 % for the upper part of the distribution.
-In comparison to HYRAS, the maximum deviation is higher with around 20 %.
-For AL, the differences between the RCM and HYRAS are larger than for ME (Fig. S2).
-Even though HYRAS was aggregated to the E-OBS/RCM grid, the more pronounced differences especially for the extremes might be a result of the higher resolution of the HYRAS data, which, in particular, is of greater relevance in the mountainous region of AL.
+In comparison to HYRAS, the maximum deviation is higher at around 20 %.
+For AL\, the differences between the RCM and HYRAS are larger than for ME\ (Fig. S2).
+Even though HYRAS was aggregated to the E-OBS/RCM grid, the more pronounced differences especially for the extremes might be a result of the higher resolution of the HYRAS data, which, in particular, is of greater relevance in the mountainous region of AL\.